microsoft/FluidExamples/collaborative-text-area/README.md

 ### Run the app locally

-To run our local server, Tinylicious, on the default URL of `localhost:7070`, enter the following into a terminal window:
+To run our local server, `@fluidframework/azure-local-service`, on the default URL of `localhost:7070`, enter the following into a terminal window:

 ```
-npx tinylicious
+npx @fluidframework/azure-local-service
 ```

 Now, with our local service running in the background, we need to connect the application to it.